marek5050/Hyperledger_Todo_App/Part_2.md

 ```

 We would just like to "upgrade" the peer's chaincode.
 It's like upgrading a running application, how hard can it be...

+There's a couple of steps that'll need to take place.
+We'll need to access the peer, install the new chaincode, and finally upgrade the existing chaincode.

 ### Step 0.
 Entering the peer
 First we need to enter the *peer*.